getsentry/sentry-cli/README.md

 # sentry-cli

-This is a work in progress sentry command line client for some generic tasks.
-Right now this is primarily used to upload debug symbols to Sentry if you are not using the fastland tools.
-This currently requires nightly rust to compile and because of this binaries for OS X are provided.
+This is a Sentry command line client for some generic tasks.
+Right now this is primarily used to upload debug symbols to Sentry if you are not using the fastlane tools.

+Binaries can be found under [Releases](/getsentry/sentry-cli/releases/)